hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

 ### Attributes

-XML attributes of the empty namespace applied to the instantiation are processed as follows:
+XML attributes of the empty namespace, excluding the **className** attribute at the root element, applied to the instantiation are processed as follows:

 1. Let *p* be a property of the result object whose name matches the attribute unqualified name.
 2. It is a verify error if either *p* is not defined or *p* is read-only.